Oh, here we go with offshore companies! This is an interesting but often misinterpreted world. So, what’s the buzz about offshore companies in India?

 5. Dell

 One of the first firms to outsource customer service and technical support calls to India was Dell.
-It opened the call centres in Bangalore in 2001 and Hyderabad in 2002.Â
+It opened the call centers in Bangalore in 2001 and Hyderabad in 2002.Â

 Besides, Dell experienced difficulties relating to service quality and cultural differences that prompted some operations to return to the US.
 These experiences taught Dell the importance of improving tech support and customer services as well as adaptation to offshore environments.